 The IEP is working to enable businesses to positively impact the mental health of their employees, customers, suppliers and wider communities.
 By supporting businesses to implement changes within their organisations, the mental health of employees can be improved.
 Tools and training development can support employees and line managers, and improving the mental health of customers, communities, supply chains and SME networks will help address this challenge.

 Young people in the UK are over 2.5 times less likely to be employed than the average for the working age population.

-The Partnership supports the movement of young people from education, unemployment or inactivity into jobs.
+The IEP supports the movement of young people from education, unemployment or inactivity into jobs.
 It aims to achieve this through building engagement with the world of work through platforms that link employers to schools, young people and their parents or carers.
-It will also help to support activities for young people that help them to gain access to skills and experiences that will develop their resilience and employability.
+It will also support activities for young people that help them to gain access to skills and experiences that develop their resilience and employability.

 The partnership is supported by the Cabinet Office and the Department for Digital, Culture, Media and Sport (DCMS).